zefrenchwan/scrutateur/README.md

 4. reader: can see non critical content

-Then, resources are grouped into functions by name.
+Then, resources are grouped into features by name.
 It depends on your configuration, but for instance: admin/create-user, admin/delete-user are basic admin operations forming a group of admin actions.
 Resources need some authorizations for users to connect to.
 For instance, admin/... expect admin or even root users.